lephong/dl4el/README.md

 dl4el: A distant learning approach for entity linking
 ========

-A Python implementation of the approach proposed in
+A Python implementation of ACL2019 paper

 [1] Phong Le and Ivan Titov (2019).
-[Distant learning for Entity linking with Noise prediction](https://arxiv.org/pdf/anonymous.pdf).
+[Distant Learning for Entity Linking with Automatic Noise Detection](https://arxiv.org/abs/1905.07189).

 Written and maintained by Phong Le (lephong.xyz [at] gmail.com)